Live Call Routing

 - Play greeting and call the current on-call responder.
 This option requires additional configuration:

-- Choose one of the following call display options:
+- Choose a call display option:

 - Show the incoming caller's number on the call display (Default)

-- Skip Numbers that were already dialed on other EP levels (optional).
+- Skip Numbers that were already dialed on other EP levels (optional)

-- Resolve Incident when call is completed with on-call user (optional).
+- Resolve Incident when call is completed with on-call user (optional)

-- Choose one of the following call display options:
+- Choose a call display option:

-Due to local regulations, toll-free LCR numbers cannot send calls in Australia.
-Customers using these numbers should not select Show
+Toll-Free LCR Number Regulations in AustraliaDue to local regulations, toll-free LCR numbers cannot send calls in Australia.
+Customers using these numbers should not select the Show your LCR number on call display option.

-- Under How should caller be greeted on the call? choose one of the following options:
+- Under How should caller be greeted on the call?, choose one of the following options:

-Due to local regulations, we do not support self-service purchases of Live Call Routing numbers in the EU service region.
-Please contact our Sales or Customer Success teams if you'd like to enable an additional Live Call Routing number in the EU service region.
+EU Service RegionDue to local regulations, self-service purchases of Live Call Routing numbers are not supported in the EU Service Region.
+Contact the Sales or Customer Success teams to create a Live Call Routing number in the EU service region.

 Edit a Live Call Routing Number